StevenRsr/ENGPORTFOLIO/Projeccts/Coms228 Archived Message Reconstruction/README.md

 One skill I gained was Binary tree construction and traversal, learned from making the functions to create the binary tree that would decode the message.
 Another skill I learned would be data compression, gaining first-hand experience by uncompressing the message.

 Resources used:
 With no skeleton code provided for this project, one of the primary resources I used was StackOverFlow to get a starting class base and to understand some of the methods that can be used for decompression.
+But I primarily used course material from throughout the year to complete this project